Why Make a “Bonnevaux At Home Retreat”?

 - Structuring your prayer times

 - Lectio Divina and suggested readings

-- Connect with Bonnevaux daily for 12:15pm meditation online
+- Connect with Bonnevaux daily meditation sessions online

-- Live webinars and pre-recorded talks for your retreat
+- Live talks & Q&A for your retreat

 Keeping in the Spirit of the Retreat

 - If you have to go out, shop or see someone, you can still stay centred and in retreat.